- New Sport Hybrid

 - Space for six

 - Lacks steering feedback

 The 2017 Acura MDX is one of the best-driving, most technologically advanced three-row luxury crossovers, and a new Sport Hybrid model and active suspension should only add to that reputation.

-Among luxury crossovers, the Acura MDX is a standout in nearly every possible way—and it stands as quite a counterpoint to the brand’s sedans, which can’t seem to get proper traction in the market.
+Among luxury crossovers, the Acura MDX is a standout in nearly every possible way—and it stands as quite a counterpoint to the brand’s sedans, which can’t seem to find traction with mainstream buyers.

-While this model is already one of the best-driving models in its class, the 2017 Acura MDX has been given ride and handling improvements, more standard active-safety features, and a new Sport Hybrid variant that promises both better performance and higher fuel economy numbers.
+While this model is already one of the best-driving models in its class, the 2017 Acura MDX has been given ride and handling improvements, more standard active-safety features, and a new Sport Hybrid variant that delivers better performance and higher fuel economy numbers.

 We give it a 7.5 out of 10.
 (Read more about how we rate cars.)

 The 2017 MDX wears a better-looking nose than in years past, a version of the diamond pentagon grille previewed the Precision concept from the 2016 Detroit auto show.
 In addition to that, it gets newly sculpted front fenders, a new hood, and LED fog lamps with restyled jewel-eye headlights.
 Chrome rocker panels, some additional lower-body trim, and a twin-tailpipe design in back help keep the look sporty.